 The Elwha River's return to wild

-Explore old-growth forest ecology and a newly wild Elwha River from a former member of the Elwha River Wildlife Research Team on Elwha River hiking and dam removal tours on the Olympic Peninsula.
+Explore old-growth forest ecology and a wild and free Elwha River from a former member of the Elwha River Wildlife Research Team on Elwha River hiking and dam removal tours on the Olympic Peninsula.

 How Elwha Old-Growth compares to the Hoh Rainforest